nod-ai/llm-dev/halo-models.md

 # Introduction
 This page is project tracker to get halo models like llama3, grok1 etc. working on one or more MI3xx using shark/iree.

-# December, 2024 Release Goals
+# 2024 Release Goals
+- V1 (Nov 2024) SDXL on MI300X for SPX mode and claims on 8x MI300X CPX mode
-- llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode)
+- V2 (Dec 2024) llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode)

 # Glossary